Verdenroz/agon-python/README.md

 3	Wildflower Loop	5.1	180	sam	true
 ```

-**Why auto selected this:** AGON's text format produces identical output to TOON for uniform arrays.
-Auto mode tried all three formats and chose text because it had the lowest token count (96 vs 108 for columns vs 130 for struct).
+**How it works:** AGON rows uses the same structure as TOON but with **tab-delimited** rows instead of commas.
+Both achieve identical token counts (96 tokens) because the delimiter choice doesn't significantly affect tokenization.
+Auto mode chose rows because it had the lowest token count (96 vs 108 for columns vs 130 for struct).

 ---